AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

      >>> r.model["S1"] = 12.3

    Note, some keys are read only such as values defined by rules, or calculated values such as species amount rates or reaction rates.
+If one attempts to set the value of a read-only symbol, an exception is raised indicating the error, and no harm done.